-A bridge is a kind of prosthesis (replacement part) that fills the gap left by a missing tooth and is supported on the surrounding healthy teeth.
+A bridge is a prosthesis (replacement part) that fills the gap left by a missing tooth and is supported by the surrounding healthy teeth.
 In dental terms, the artificial replacement tooth is called a “pontic” (from the French word “pont” meaning bridge).
 The healthy adjacent teeth — called abutments — support the pontic on either side.
-The completed prosthesis crosses over the gap in your teeth just like a bridge spanning a canyon.
+The completed prosthesis crosses over the gap in your teeth like a bridge spanning a canyon.

 2. Dental Implants

 According to tooth replacement experts, a dental implant offers people with missing teeth a permanent smile solution.
-A dental implant is simply a tiny post embedded in the jaw that attaches onto a dental crown.
-The crown fills in the gap left by a lost tooth to restore the appearance, health, and full use of your teeth.
+A dental implant is simply a tiny post embedded in the jaw that attaches to a dental crown.
+The crown fills in the gap left by a lost tooth to restore your teeth’ appearance, health, and full use.

-Dental implants are often recommended by both patients and dentists because they look, feel, and function just like your natural teeth.
+Both patients and dentists often recommend dental implants because they look, feel, and function like your natural teeth.
 And while the cost of dental implants may be more than other options, their many benefits make them well worth the extra dental implant costs.

 3. Traditional Dentures

-Dentures are a set of artificial teeth designed to restore functionality without dental implants.
-Partial dentures are ideal for people who only need a few teeth replaced, or just the top or bottom arch.
+Dentures are a set of artificial teeth that restore functionality without dental implants.
+Partial dentures are ideal for people who only need a few teeth replaced or just the top or bottom arch.
 Full dentures replace all teeth in the mouth.
-Both partial and full dentures require impressions of the mouth and precise measurements to ensure they fit correctly.
+Both partial and full dentures require mouth impressions and precise measurements to ensure they fit correctly.